 (French, born Germany (Alsace).
 1886–1966)

-Jean Arp created a series of seven simple but evocative “object pictures” that combine allusions to the body and everyday things—Mustache Hat, One Navel, The Sea, Arabic Eight, The Navel Bottle, Mustache, Watch, Eggbeater.
+In 1923, while he was visiting his friend and fellow artist Kurt Schwitters in Hannover, Jean Arp created a series of seven simple but evocative “object pictures” that combine allusions to the body and everyday things: Mustache Hat, The Sea, A Navel, The Navel Bottle, Mustache Watch, Egg Beater, and Arabic Eight.
 Each sign evokes familiar letter or number forms, but cannot be read as such.
 Instead, they comprise a set of personal symbols he called Arpaden (a word Arp made up to mean “Arp things”).
-The portfolio of lithographs was published as the fifth issue of the avant-garde literary journal Merz, a project led by his friend Kurt Schwitters.
+This portfolio of lithographs was published as the fifth issue of the avant-garde literary journal Merz, a project led by Schwitters.

-In 1915, Arp moved to politically neutral Zurich, Switzerland, seeking refuge from the events of World War I. There he met a group of like-minded artists with whom he established the Dada movement.
-During this period, Arp evolved the practice of combining shapes and relying on chance to create art and poetry.
+In 1915, Arp moved from his native Germany to politically neutral Zurich, Switzerland, seeking refuge from the events of World War I. There he met a group of like-minded artists with whom he established the Dada movement.
+During this period, he evolved the practice of combining shapes and relying on chance to create art and poetry.
 He created biomorphic shapes, often humorous or slyly suggestive, that resembled figures from nature or everyday objects.

 A form, sign, or emblem that represents something else, often something immaterial, such as an idea or emotion.